Code-Institute-Submissions/GMontaque-hangman-game/README.md

 ### Game Page

 - The game page is what the user sees when they navigate from the home page to the game page.
 It contains the following features:
+  - The game page is what the user sees when they navigate from the home page.
+It contains the following features:
   - The title of the game
-  - The toggle music button which plays the game tune
+  - The toggle music button which plays the game tune which will allow the user a higher level of immersion in the game and improve their enjoyment
-  - A stopwatch
+  - A stopwatch will add a challenge to the game
-  - A selector drop-down, allowing the user to choose the word length
+  - A selector drop-down, allowing the user to choose the word length and provide more variety to the game
-  - A counter for the number of lives left
+  - A counter for the number of lives left which will add a challenge as the user will not have unlimited guesses
-  - An icon which shows the games rules when clicked
+  - An icon which shows the games rules when clicked, which will allow the user to refresh their memory of the rules if needed
-  - A game reset button
+  - A game reset button will make sure the game is replayable
-  - Blank squares representing letters to guess
+  - Blank squares representing letters to guess, visually indicates to the user the length of the word and letters to guess
-  - 26 alphabet letters
+  - 26 alphabet letters which are buttons that the user can click to play the game have been included, they provide feedback when pressed as they will change colour depending on if the letter guessed is correct or not.
+This will visually show to the user which letters have already been guessed
+  - Sound effects have been included as a toggle button option which are played at the end of the game, this adds a fun aspect to the game as well as auditory feedback on how well they have done

 ![Game Page](assets/img/gamepage.png)